sam-astro/Astro8-Computer/README.md

 * Compiles Armstrong into assembly
 * Assembles assembly into machine code and stores it into a file called `program_machine_code`

-To run your code, simply start the program.
-You will be prompted to input your code.
+To run your code, you may either simply start the program where you will be prompted to input your code - OR, you can provide a path as a command line argument.
 You can either type directly into the command line (don't use any blank lines), or enter a path to your armstrong or assembly file and press enter ***twice***.
-The type will be determined by the first line of the file.
-All Armstrong files should have `#AS` as the first line.
+The type will be determined by the first line of the file. ***All Armstrong files should have `#AS` as the first line.***

 There is a second executable written in C# called `ResourceGenerator`.
 This is used to generate binary data from the character-set PNG file.
 Unless you want to change the font or add new characters, you don't need to use this.